 Choose the Right Tools

-For basic upkeep and maintenance, I never hit the dirt without my Fiskars® Big Grip Garden Knife.
-It's the perfect go-to tool, whether you're digging up or loosening soil, or lifting and removing root balls.
+For basic upkeep and maintenance, I never hit the dirt without my Fiskars garden knife.
+It’s the perfect go-to tool, whether you're digging up or loosening soil, or lifting and removing root balls.

-A Fiskars® Deluxe-Stand-up Weeder with four claws can save your back and your time.
-If you have an invasion of dandelions, you'll wonder how you ever lived without this handy upright tool that removes all of these annoying lawn-invaders, right down to the root – so weeding lawn areas can be quick and easy.
-The Fiskars® Big Grip Weeder lets you dig and lift in one fell swoop, and it's my go-to tool when dealing with pesky thorned or thistled plants.
+The Fiskars stand-up weeder has four claws, helping you save your back and your time.
+If you have an invasion of dandelions, you'll wonder how you ever lived without this handy upright tool that removes all of these annoying lawn-invaders, right down to the root—so weeding lawn areas can be quick and easy.
+The Fiskars Big Grip weeder lets you dig and lift in one fell swoop, and it's my go-to tool when dealing with pesky thorned or thistly plants.

 Leave No Roots Behind!